shivaraj110/BlogStack-remix/README.md

 # Welcome to BlogStack!

-A Blogging website for share your knowledge across the internet.
+A Blogging website for sharing your knowledge across the internet.